anthonyrisinger/cga/README.md

 **Second Dual ($(A^* \wedge B^*)^*$)**: The final dualization amplifies any errors accumulated in the previous stages.
 Small errors in the wedge product become magnified when divided by the potentially small magnitude of the intermediate result.

 Consider two nearly parallel planes separated by angle $\epsilon$.
 Their duals map to two bivectors (representing lines at infinity) that differ by approximately $\epsilon$.
 The wedge product produces a 4-blade with magnitude proportional to $\epsilon$, which after the second dual yields a line whose coordinates have been amplified by factor $1/\epsilon$.
 For $\epsilon = 10^{-6}$, coordinate values can explode by a factor of $10^6$, rendering the result numerically meaningless.
+This amplification of error by a factor inversely proportional to the sine of the angle between objects is a hallmark of numerical instability in many geometric intersection algorithms; the meet operation is not immune to this fundamental challenge.

 **Mitigation Strategies**:
 - Pre-normalize objects to standard magnitude